James P. Richards: Congressman

 Richards was elected as a Democrat to the seventy-third Congress and reelected to the eleven succeeding Congresses (March 4, 1933 – January 3, 1957).

-A confidential 1943 analysis of the House Foreign Affairs Committee by Isaiah Berlin for the British Foreign Office described Richards as having "supported the Administration on foreign policy before and after Pearl Harbour all the way with the single exception of the vote on lifting belligerent zones for American ships three weeks before Pearl Harbour ...
+A confidential 1943 analysis of the House Foreign Affairs Committee by Isaiah Berlin for the British Foreign Office described Richards as having "supported the Administration on foreign policy before and after Pearl Harbor all the way with the single exception of the vote on lifting belligerent zones for American ships three weeks before Pearl Harbor ...
 Probably internationalist rather than nationalist in outlook".
 His voting record was "consistently pro-British".
 He voted in favor of the 1941 Lend Lease Act and in favor of the 1944 Lend Lease Act.
 In 1947-8, he served on the Herter Committee.
 During the Eighty-second and Eighty-fourth Congresses he served as chairman of the Committee on Foreign Affairs.
 In 1953, Richards served as delegate to the Japanese Peace Conference and United States delegate to the United Nations.
 Hoping to retire from Congress, he was not a candidate for reelection in 1956 to the Eighty-fifth Congress.

 He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.